Top Dog Choice

 Keep the rules

 Do not change them.
-If the couch was not allowed, it is still not allowed.
+If the couch was off-limits, it still is.
 Inconsistency now seeds chronic problems.

 Raise the quality of reinforcement